 Meridian — a line of longitude on a globe

 Neatline — the edge of the map itself.
-It may be surrounded by a simple or decorative border that encloses the map.
+It may be a single or double rule, a decorative edge or dashed border that encloses the map.

 North Arrow — an arrow or similar symbol that indicates which part of the map faces North.
 Most, but not all, maps orient the map with North facing the top.

 Orient — align or position relative to the points of a compass or other specified positions.

 Relief — shading on a map to indicate dimensional changes in elevation (height and depth)

 Scale — a graphic device used to measure distance on a map.
 It looks like a little bar or ruler, with units marked equivalent to the map’s scale.

 Spatial data — information such as location, elevation, distance, etc. that establish and document the three dimensions of space

 Survey — collecting information about the land by measuring its size and shape

 Symbology — the use of symbols, icons and other graphic objects on a map to depict places or things in reality